-Diphallus is a rare unfortunate medical condition that affects approximately one in 5-6 million men when a man is born with two penises.
-Some guys might think of this as winning the lottery, but hold your horses, fellas, it's rare that both penises are fully functional.
+Diphallus is a rare, unfortunate medical condition that affects approximately one in five to six million men, when a man is born with two penises.
+Some guys might think of this as winning the lottery, but hold your horses, fellas.
+It's rare that both penises are fully functional.
 So ... womp womp.

-4. There's a species of fish that swims up to penises.
+4. There's a species of fish that swims up penises.

 5. Napoleon Bonaparte's penis was auctioned off.

-6. The fear of penis shrinkage is real thing.
+6. The fear of "shrinkage" is real thing.

-A lot of guys worry about size — that's pretty normal.
+A lot of guys worry about size, and that's pretty normal.
 But this is a whole new level of anxiety.
-Koro is an odd culture-specific syndrome when a man is overwhelmed by the debilitating fear that his penis will shrink down to the point of disappearing altogether.
+Koro is an odd culture-specific syndrome for when a man is overwhelmed by the debilitating fear that his penis will shrink down to the point of disappearing altogether.